zhaodong-liu/Java-Cooperating-Piano/Project Report.md

 ### 1. Abstract

-This project delivers a networked piano application built in Java Swing that enables two users to play and chat in real time, record their joint session to a file, and replay it with accurate timing.
+This project delivers a networked piano application built in Java that enables two users to play and chat in real time, record the piano session to a file, and replay it with accurate timing.
 The implementation addresses four core topics from the course requirements—thread concurrency with synchronization, file I/O, networking via sockets, and GUI graphics—in distinct modules to ensure clarity, modularity, and maintainability.

 ### 2. Introduction

 With the option to substitute the final exam, this project demonstrates mastery of advanced Java features.
 The application architecture comprises the following components:

-* **UI Module**: Java Swing-based piano keyboard and chat panel.
+* **Graphics**: Java Swing-based piano keyboard GUI with Metronome using graphical methods.
 * **Network Module**: TCP socket communication for note events and text messages.
-* **Concurrency Module**: Multi-threaded management of audio playback, recording, network I/O, and GUI events.
+* **Concurrency Module**: Multi-threaded management of audio playback, recording, network I/O, metronome, and GUI events.
-* **Persistence Module**: File-based storage and retrieval of recorded sessions.
+* **Persistence Module**: File-based storage and retrieval of recorded sessions, real piano sample sound loading.

 ### 3. Course Requirement Topics